Murder of Danielle van Dam: Arrest and trial

 To establish an alibi for Westerfield, the defense called three entomologists who testified that insects first colonized Danielle's body sometime in mid-February, long after Westerfield had been under police surveillance.
 The prosecution's entomologist testified that Danielle's body could have been colonized as early as February 2.

 In closing arguments, defense attorney Steven Feldman argued that no evidence of Westerfield was found in the van Dam residence, or at the body dump site, and that a foreign hair found under Danielle's body was not his.
 In rebuttal, Dusek argued that it is plausible for an intruder to enter a home without leaving trace evidence, especially if he is taking appropriate precautions.
 Conversely, Dusek argued, the nature and volume of Danielle's trace evidence in Westerfield's home and motor home, and on his jacket, allows no reasonable explanation other than guilt.

 The trial lasted two months and concluded on August 8.
-On August 21, the jury found Westerfield guilty of first degree murder, kidnapping, and possession of child pornography.
+A few weeks later, on August 21, the jury found Westerfield guilty of first degree murder, kidnapping, and possession of child pornography.

-During the penalty phase of the trial, Westerfield's 19-year-old niece testified that, when she was 7 years old, her uncle entered his daughter's bedroom, where the niece was spending the night with her parents while attending a party, and woke up to find him rubbing her teeth.
+During the penalty phase of the trial, Westerfield's 19-year-old niece testified that, when she was seven years old, her uncle entered his daughter's bedroom, where the niece was spending the night with her parents while attending a party, and woke up to find Westerfield rubbing her teeth.
 She said she bit his finger as hard as she could, then went downstairs to tell her mother.
 Westerfield was questioned about the incident at the time by his sister-in-law, where he explained that he had entered the bedroom to check on the children, and was trying to comfort her.
 The incident was then forgotten.

 The penalty phase ended on September 16 when the jury rendered a verdict of death against Westerfield.
 In January 2003, Judge William Mudd sentenced Westerfield to death.